About the Chair

 We see our UNESCO Chair as a supporting structure for fostering societal futures literacy, learning for transformation, and planetary sustainability.

-Our project portfolio as synergetic with the many projects happening at the centre and we seek to inspire interest in the topics of futures literacy, sustainability innovation, heritage futures and cultural sustainability trasnformation.
-Our projects include researchers and students from Finland Futures Research Centre, our faculty, and our university.
+Our project portfolio is synergetic with the many activities happening at Finland Futures Research Centre and we seek to inspire interest in the topics of futures literacy, sustainability innovation, heritage futures and cultural sustainability trasnformation.
+Our projects include researchers and students from our department, faculty, and wider university.
+We join and lead international consortia.

 We are excited for this UNESCO Chair to spark new energetic and productive relationships, across Finland and abroad, which would help people develop their own futures literacy on their own terms and in their own contexts.